stmh/ofxOpenSceneGraph/readme.markdown

          -D CMAKE_OSX_ARCHITECTURES:STRING=i386 \
          -D CMAKE_OSX_SYSROOT:STRING=/Developer/SDKs/MacOSX10.5.sdk .
   * open the xcode-project, build all targets and run the install-target (the run-part is essential!)
-* Move the compiled frameworks from OpenSceneGraph into openFrameworks/addons/ofxOpenSceneGraph/lib/osx/frameworks
+* Move the compiled frameworks from OpenSceneGraph to openFrameworks/addons/ofxOpenSceneGraph/lib/osx/frameworks
+* Move all plugins from OpenSceneGraph to  openFrameworks/addons/ofxOpenSceneGraph/lib/osx/plugins
 * Open one of the examples and try to build and run it.

 ### How it works